 Carve for PDRI: The evolution of PDRI

-Over the past 20-years, many many companies have achieved massive benefit using PDRI to improve scope definition.
+Over the past 20-years, many many companies have experienced massive benefits of using PDRI to improve scope definition.
 As project management processes have matured at companies using PDRI, the supporting tools for PDRI evolved from a paper-based checklist to more sophisticated PDRI spreadsheets.
 The spreadsheets made it simpler to facilitate, and tally scores for up to 70 elements.

 For organizations looking to configure PDRI templates to their specific business needs, and gain increased insight into front end planning across their entire portfolio, Valency now offers the Carve for PDRI application.

 Carve for PDRI is a simple and visual application that makes PDRI engaging for all project stakeholders.
-Here’s a quick infographic of Carve for PDRI highlighting how sophisticated project teams can use Carve for PDRI to maximize the value of their front end planning processes and data…
+Here’s a quick infographic highlighting how sophisticated project teams can use Carve for PDRI to maximize the value of their front end planning processes and data.

 Latest posts by Mark Anderson (see all)